Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2026 Guide)

 One of the biggest barriers to effective journey orchestration is fragmented data across multiple systems.

 To break down these silos, brands need a unified customer data platform.
-With careful planning and a robust integration strategy, these tools can unify your data and unlock successful journey orchestration.
+With careful planning and a robust integration strategy, these tools unify your data and enable successful journey orchestration.

 Over-Personalization and Privacy Concerns